Hanato21/hanatoblog1/src/content/homepage/-index.md

 ---
 # Banner
 banner:
-  title: "The Ultimate Starter Template You Need To Start Your Astro Project"
+  title: "The Hanato Starter Template You Need To Start Your Astro Project"
   content: "Astroplate is a free starter template built with Astro and TailwindCSS, providing everything you need to jumpstart your Astro project and save valuable time."
   image: "/images/banner.png"
   button: